The English Riviera

 who became its first resident.

-Cholmondeley (Marquis of Cholmondeley) descended from Hugh, Baron of 'Malpas' whose family had an unbroken male decent of over 500 years back to the doomsday survey, named the house ‘Malpas Lodge
+Cholmondeley (Marquis of Cholmondeley) descended from Hugh, Baron of 'Malpas' whose family had an unbroken male decent of over 500 years back to the doomsday survey, he named the Villa ‘Malpas Lodge' & so it remained for the next 30 years.